-As part of the planning application, we will also be outlining a plan to use a ‘consolidated servicing’ strategy, to ensure that these buildings are serviced in a way that will have as little an impact on the local area as possible.
+A ‘consolidated servicing’ strategy was submitted as part of the approved planning application, to ensure that these buildings are serviced in a way that will have as little an impact on the local area as possible.

 This will mean that most deliveries’ would go via a ‘consolidation centre’, located outside of the City of London, where goods from different suppliers will be collected into a smaller fleet of delivery vehicles before bringing them to the combined basement.

 There are a number of additional benefits of this strategy:

 We can stipulate the use low emission or electric vehicles to reduce the impact on air quality

 The same drivers will be travelling to the site regularly using defined routes and will be familiar with the area